Moecker/sdc_al/README.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
-Those thersholds are applied in the [Camera](Camera.py) class in line #132 in method `detect_edges`.
+Those thresholds are applied in the [Camera](Camera.py) class in line #132 in method `detect_edges`.
 First, both thresholds are applied independently:
 * The color threshold uses the saturation (S) channel of a previously into HLS color space converted image.
 This is implemented in line #176 in the private `_apply_color_` method.
 A color threshold assumes that lines have a stronger saturation channel than other environment entities.
-* The gradient threshold approach basically incoporates a Sobel filter in x-direction applied on a previously grayscaled image.
+* The gradient threshold approach basically incorporates a Sobel filter in x-direction applied on a previously grayscaled image.
 The actual method can be found in line #154 in method `_apply_sobel_`.
-The idea behind the Sobel filter is that lane-lines differ substancially from the surrounding street and hence there exist a gradient from street to line marking.
+The idea behind the Sobel filter is that lane-lines differ substantially from the surrounding street and hence there exist a gradient from street to line marking.

-The thresholds are parameterized with min and max values; following combinatation revealed the optimal results for the project video.
+The thresholds are parameterized with min and max values; following combination revealed the optimal results for the project video.
 ```
 kSaturationMin = 175 # The minimum saturation of the pixel to be considered.
 kSaturationMax = 240 # Likewise the maximum saturation.
-kGradientMin = 15    # The minimum gradient (simple: the amount of change in grayscale value within an area of pixels)
+kGradientMin = 15    # The minimum gradient (the amount of change in grayscale value within an area of pixels)
 kGradientMax = 100   # Likewise the maximum allowed gradient.
 ```

-Secondly, both thresholds were combined by a simple or-concatination, revealing a sensitive threshhold by exploiting both methods advantages.
-For instance, the color threshhold was more robust against brightness changes, wheras the gradient revealed in general more exact results in masking the lines.
+Secondly, both thresholds were combined by a simple or-concatenation, revealing a sensitive threshold by exploiting both methods advantages.
+For instance, the color threshold was more robust against brightness changes, whereas the gradient revealed in general more exact results in masking the lines.

 Both thresholds are neither absolute max or min values, but were rather obtained experimentally and resulted in reasonable findings as one can see in the [output_images/pipeline](output_images/pipeline) folder.

 Here's an example of my output for this step.
-The most left image displays the result of the gradient treshold on the perspective-transformed (warped) image, the center image reveales the result of the color (or saturation) threshold, and the most right one shows the combined treshholds applied on the original image.
+The most left image displays the result of the gradient threshold on the perspective-transformed (warped) image, the center image reveals the result of the color (or saturation) threshold, and the most right one shows the combined thresholds applied on the original image.

 |Threshold Gradient|Threshold Color|Both Thresholds Applied|
 |---|---|---|